Vrchlabí: 14th–16th centuries

-The history of Vrchlabí started with the colonization of the Giant Mountains.
+The history of Vrchlabí started with the colonisation of the Giant Mountains.
 The first settlement called Wrchlab was probably founded before 1300.
 The first written mention is from 1359.

 The most significant person in the history Vrchlabí was Kryštof Gendorf, a mining expert who developed the town into one of the most important metallurgy centres.
 Thanks to him, Vrchlabí was granted town rights in 1533, along with two annual fairs.
 Many people from German speaking lands came to work and live to the town during his rule and brought in the Lutheran reformation faith, which spread quickly in the region, supported vividly by Gendorf himself.

 In 1561, the estate was acquired by Gendorf's daughter Eustachia.
 She had three daughters, Barbora, Kateřina and Rozina, among whom the Vrchlabí estate was divided after her death in 1568, but in the end the entire estate was acquired by Rozina and her husband Vilém Miřkovský of Stropčice.
 At that time, flax weaving became another important industry for Vrchlabí.
 The weaving guild was founded in Vrchlabí in 1590, at the time of the town's greatest growth.
 Especially linen cloth was highly desired and it was exported to all over the world, including Italy, Spain, North Africa and overseas.